 In this study, we examined rheological factors governing cell viability in granular guest-host injectables.
 Spherical bare microgels behaved as HB yield stress fluids and protected cellular cargo from mechanical trauma at low shear rates.
-We attribute injection protection of bare microgels to generation of plug-like flow; shear stress magnitudes measured with unidirectional rheology approached values we anticipate would damage cellular cargo at shear rates as low as 100 s-1 (Figure S10), a factor of 10 lower than the injected shear rate of 1250 s-1 where we found NSC viability to be 70%.
+We attribute injection protection of bare microgels to the generation of plug-like flow; shear stress magnitudes measured with unidirectional rheology approached values we anticipate would damage cellular cargo at shear rates as low as 100 s-1 (Figure S10, Supporting Information), a factor of 10 lower than the injected shear rate of 1250 s-1 where we found NSC viability to be 70%.
 This suggests that injection protection extends well into the sub-Newtonian flow regime.
-Viability decreased with increased shear rate but was not dependent on radial needle position, suggesting mechanical trauma arose from inter-microgel rearrangements (Figure 4) which must occur during injection.
-For example, microgels and NSCs rearrange as they flow from large diameter syringes or luer-lock adapters to thin needles.
+Viability decreased with the increased shear rate but was not dependent on radial needle position, suggesting mechanical trauma arose from inter-microgel rearrangements (Figure 4) which must occur during the injection.
+For example, microgels and NSCs rearrange as they flow from large-diameter syringes or luer-lock adapters to thin needles.
 During rearrangement, microgels yield and NSCs experience stress magnitudes that correspond to the yield stress (Figure 5).
-Interestingly, the 20 Pa yield stress for 2% (w/w) microgels falls near the stress magnitudes observed to damage cells^{35,36}.
-For 4% (w/w) and 80 Pa yield stress microgels, we observed a decrease in viability (p<0.05) relative to the 2% (w/w) microgels (Figure 7b S14c), further implying that the stress magnitude cells experience during microgel yielding can damage cellular cargo.
-These findings collectively suggest an interplay between yielding rate and microgel elasticity dictating cell viability in AC-free systems.
-Future studies that enable visualization of microgel architecture during high shear rate injection could provide direct support for these ideas.
+Interestingly, the 20 Pa yield stress for 2% (w/w) microgels falls near the stress magnitudes observed to damage cells.^[35,36] For 4% (w/w) and 80 Pa yield stress microgels, we observed a decrease in viability (p < 0.05) relative to the 2% (w/w) microgels (Figure 7b and Figure S14c, Supporting Information), further implying that the stress magnitude cells experience during microgel yielding can damage cellular cargo.